GabeScott/standard-works-vault/General Conference/2011 April - Priesthood Power.md

 # Priesthood Power

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the April session of the 2011 General Conference*

+>*May we be worthy recipients of the divine power of the priesthood we bear.
+May it bless our lives and may we use it to bless the lives of others.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2011/04/priesthood-power?lang=eng)

 I prayed and studied long about what I might say tonight.
 I wish not to offend anyone.
 I thought, “What are the challenges we have?
 What do I deal with every day that causes me to weep sometimes late into the night?”
 I thought that I would try to address a few of those challenges tonight.
 Some will apply to the young men.
-Some will apply to those who are middle aged.
+Some will apply to those who are middle-aged.
 Some will apply to those who are a little bit above middle age.
 We don’t talk about old age.

 And so I simply want to begin by declaring, it has been good for us to be together this evening.
 We’ve heard wonderful and timely messages concerning the priesthood of God.
 I, with you, have been uplifted and inspired.